moviet/session-scary/README.md

      ->swap();
   ```

-  Example on above will be set auto-increment within **5 times** start from 0-5 when _browser refresh_
+  Example on above will be set auto-increment within **5 times** start from 0-5 after _browser refresh_

-* If you want to verify eg. login session on above then you can style like
+* If you want to verify eg. login session using on above, you can write like
    ```php
    if (Scary::flinc('My Desire Key') !== true)